 Don’t just take our word for it…

-The Morrows Plots at University of Illinois Urbana-Champaign features the world’s oldest experimental site for studying the effects of different types of fertilizers on soil (research began in 1876).
+The Morrows Plots at University of Illinois Urbana-Champaign features the world’s oldest experimental site for studying the effects of different types of fertilizers on soil.
+(Their agricultural research began in 1876!)

 Researchers began measuring the effects of synthetic nitrogen fertilizer on soil health starting in 1967.
 What they’ve found in the decades since is shocking.
 If the implications had been fully understood, the research would have made the front page of every news station in the world.